Behind the Scenes: The Role of an Operating Room Nurse

 A well-executed handover ensures that the patient’s care continues seamlessly in the recovery room.
 It is my responsibility to ensure that all relevant information is communicated to the next team of healthcare professionals.

-Why I Love Being an OR Nurse
+Why I Love Being an Operating Room Nurse

 Working in the operating room is intense, fast-paced, and sometimes stressful, but it’s also incredibly rewarding.
 Every day, I have the opportunity to make a tangible difference in the lives of patients.
 Whether it’s a routine surgery or a life-saving procedure, the work we do in the OR matters deeply.